python/cpython/Doc/library/multiprocessing.rst

 **Server process**

-   A manager object returned by :func:`Manager` controls a server process which holds python objects and allows other processes to manipulate them using proxies.
+   A manager object returned by :func:`Manager` controls a server process which holds Python objects and allows other processes to manipulate them using proxies.

    A manager returned by :func:`Manager` will support types :class:`list`,